 - Also, you can add a couple of spoonfuls on top of some freshly baked muffins or a piece of cake.

-Looking for more delicious blueberry recipes?
+Looking for more blueberry recipes?
 I’ve got you covered!

 - Easy Blueberry Cobbler

 - Blueberry Yogurt Cake

 - Blueberry Dump Cake